Picovoice/picovoice/demo/rust/README.md

-# Rhino Rust Demos
+# Picovoice Rust Demos

-This Rust module contains demos for processing real-time audio (i.e. microphone) and audio files using the Rhino Speech-to-Intent engine.
+This Rust module contains demos for processing real-time audio (i.e. microphone) and audio files using the Picovoice Platform.

 ## Installation